 A year later, I came back to Pandora’s Box 4 weeks in a row.
 In the meantime, I’d grown as a dancer and expanded my body’s movement vocabulary.
 I had a little more experience performing for others.

-My takeaways the second round were slightly different, as you might expect – I was more of a senpai.
-It was wonderful to see familiar faces in class, but also really nice to share that sacred space with new students as they discovered the magic.
+My takeaways from the second round were slightly different, as you might expect – I was more of a senpai.
+It was wonderful to see familiar faces in class, and it was also really nice to share that sacred space with new students as they discovered the magic.

 If you have a chance to take a class like Pandora’s Box, I highly recommend it.
 Anything that safely gets you out of your comfort zone is bound to help you grow your pole dancing practice.